 - Update your Apple Watch software.
 Open the Apple Watch app on your iPhone and go to General > Software Update.

 - You can try to set up your cellular plan again.
-Open the Apple Watch app and go to the My Watch tab, then tap the i next to Carrier and then Remove.
-You can then add your cellular plan afresh by tapping on Add a New Plan, reactivate, and then reboot the Apple Watch.
+Open the Apple Watch app and go to the My Watch tab.
+Tap the I next to Carrier and then Remove.
+You can then add your cellular plan afresh: Tap on Add a New Plan, reactivate, and reboot the Apple Watch.

 - Some folks have reported that the issue was with AT&T. People reported that their LTE data functioned normally once AT&T reinitialized their call service.
 They accomplished this through several phone calls to AT&T, going in person to AT&T, or a combination of both.

 - If none of these solutions work, contact Apple.

 After turning the Apple Watch back on, or sometimes after using Airplane mode, the Apple Watch may give you a No iPhone error.
 If this happens to you, the best way to deal with it is to let your Apple Watch and iPhone find each other again.

 - Start by making sure that Airplane mode is turned off on both your Watch and iPhone and that Wi-Fi and Bluetooth are turned on.

 - To restart your Apple Watch, hold the side button until you see the Power Off slider.
 Slide the Power Off slider to the right.
 When the Apple Watch is off, turn it back on by pressing and holding the side button until you see the Apple logo.

 - To restart the iPhone X or later, press and hold the side button and either volume button until the Slide to Power Off slider appears.
 To restart the iPhone 8 or earlier, hold down the sleep/wake button until the Slide to Power Off slider appears.
 The sleep/wake button is located on the right side, or the top if you have an iPhone 5S or earlier.

 - Use Control Center on your Apple Watch to check your connection.